sanity-io/sanity/packages/@sanity/webpack-integration/README.md

+# ⚠️ THIS PACKAGE IS DEPRECATED

+> This package is part of Sanity Studio v2, which has been superseded by **Sanity Studio v3**, the current major version released on Dec 7th, 2022.
+This package is no longer used/needed for Sanity Studio in its current version and will be retired on Dec 7th, 2023.
+The core packages for Sanity Studio v2 will only receive critical bug fixes until this date.
+>
+> Please head over to [the documentation for Sanity Studio v3](https://www.sanity.io/docs/sanity-studio) to learn more.

 # @sanity/webpack-integration

 Tools and modules required for making partisan (the part system) work with webpack.
 Note: currently only works with Webpack 1.